m00nLeo/TaskListManager/README.md

 - **Add Task:** Create a new task with a title, description, and deadline.
 - **Edit Task:** Update an existing task with new details.
 - **Delete Task:** Remove a task permanently after confirmation.
-- **Mark Task Complete:** Mark tasks as completed by using a checkbox.
 - **Drag and Drop Task Reordering:** Reorder tasks using a drag handle.
-- **Pagination:** Paginate through the task list with smooth scrolling to the top after changing pages.
 - **Real-time Updates:** Updates task order, completion status, and deletion in real-time.

 ## Technologies Used